- Home

 - Please do not feed wildlife.

-- Discourage others from feeding wildlife
+- Discourage others from feeding wildlife.

 - Do not touch young wild animals.
 An animal that appears orphaned will often have its mother nearby.